aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/creating-subtotals/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/_index.md

 ## Images of source and output files

-The following screenshot shows the source Excel file used in the sample code below which contains some data in columns A and B.
+The following screenshot shows the source Excel file used in the sample code below, which contains some data in columns A and B.

 ![todo:image_alt_text](applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail_2.png)